 Research continues to confirm that the specific chiropractic adjustment effects the autonomic nervous system.
 Studies have demonstrated this by measuring heart rate variability, pain, pupillary diameter, pulse rate and... blood pressure.
 In fact, the blood pressure study showed that chiropractic adjustments in the neck region directly affected the parasympathetic nerves and chiropractic adjustments in the upper back and mid back regions directly affected the sympathetic nerves.

-A groundbreaking study was published in the Journal of Human Hypertension in 2007 which showed that a specific chiropractic adjustment of the first cervical vertebrae (just under the head) lowered blood pressure.
-At the time of this writing (2012), larger trials are underway to expand our scientific knowledge of this phenomenon.
+A groundbreaking study was published in the Journal of Human Hypertension in 2007 which showed that a specific chiropractic adjustment of the first cervical vertebrae (just under the head) temporarily lowered blood pressure.

 Johnson Family Chiropractic of Peoria exclusively offers the Activator Methods analysis and instrument adjusting system.
 The Activator Methods has been studied for blood pressure effects.
 A large randomized clinical trial showed significant changes in blood pressure after the Activator adjustment.
 Another study showed that Activator adjustments lowered anxiety and blood pressure.